cbourke/CSCE155-C-Lab06/readme.md

 any issues or bugs that become apparent as a result of this testing.
 Passing 100% of the provided test cases will suffice to complete the lab.
-However, we *highly encourage* you to read the cmocka test file to understand how the tests are setup and performed and then to add a few of your own test cases.
+However, we *highly encourage* you to read the cmocka test file to understand how the tests are setup and performed and then to add *at least three of your own test cases.

 # Color Formulas